 This guide is intended to provide you with simple instructions on how to install Nagios from source (code) on Ubuntu and have it monitoring your local machine inside of 20 minutes.
 No advanced installation options are discussed here - just the basics that will work for 95% of users who want to get started.

-These instructions were written based on an Ubuntu 6.10 (desktop) installation.
-They should work for an Ubuntu 7.10 install as well.
+These instructions were written based on an Ubuntu 14.04 - Server installation.
+They should work with most recent vesrions of Ubuntu with minor changes on some versions.

 If you follow these instructions, here's what you'll end up with:

 Make sure you've installed the following packages on your Ubuntu installation before continuing.

 You can use apt-get to install these packages by running the following commands:

 Become the root user.